-See more detailed information on the personal website of the university of amsterdam.
+See more detailed information on the personal website of the University of Amsterdam.

-- Mar 19, 2009TalkAspekte des Königtums in spätbabylonischer und achämenidischer Zeit, 1.
+- TalkAspekte des Königtums in spätbabylonischer und achämenidischer Zeit, 1.
 Königsbildverehrung, 2.
 Die Erschaffung des KönigsPart of: Die Umsetzung von Herrschaft im Raum: Königtum im Alten OrientSpeaker

-- Mar 19, 2009ConferenceOrganiser, Speaker
+- 19.3.2009ConferenceOrganiser, Speaker